Andrew (Certified Veterinary Technician)

 Nancine grew up in Connecticut, and graduated from the University of Vermont with a bachelor's degree in Science.
 After living in the chilly Boston area, she decided to migrate to the warmer weather of Arizona.
 It was there that she gained her professional experience with animals, working at the Sedona Humane Society for three years and volunteering at the Jerome Humane Society Clinic for four.

 Nancine happily landed in Eugene with her two cats in 2011.
 Self-described as "small but mighty", she has a special interest in the complexities of cats, and is determined to become our cat whisperer.
-Nancine also moonlights as a cello teacher and rock star, playing cello for the local band Betty and the Boy as well as Bohemian Dub Orchestra.
+Nancine also moonlights as a cello teacher and rock star, playing cello for the local band Baroque Betty as well as Bohemian Dub Orchestra.